Wrist Avascular Necrosis (AVN) or Osteonecrosis

 There are many terms in the medical literature for AVN (synonyms).

 - Ischemic Necrosis

 All these terms basically reflect the loss of blood flow (avascular or ischemic), and the term bone or osteo with the word necrosis, which reflects bone death.

 The most commonly affected bones in the wrist with AVN are the carpal bones, the lunate, and scaphoid.
 The lunate is more commonly affected than the scaphoid.

 Trauma is the predominate risk factor for the development of osteonecrosis in the wrist.

 - Disease states (Lupus, Sickle cell, Gaucher’s, Caisson’s)

 - X-rays, bone scan, and MRI show characteristic findings.

 Rest and immobilization in a cast is a mainstay of treatment.
 If bone and joint collapse occurs, typically surgery is recommended for a variety of procedures depending on the surgeon.
 Carpal resection, prosthetic joint replacement or even wrist fusion may be offered.

-STEM CELL THERAPY has been used successfully in many joints with ischemic necrosis.
+Stem Cell Therapy has been used successfully in many joints with ischemic necrosis.
 The premise is quite simply, the body tries and naturally heal AVN with stem cells.
-It is just a difficult task to accomplish with the loss blood supply (avascular)
+It is just a difficult task to accomplish with the loss blood supply and the bone death.